liehendr/xadf/README.md

 ### Summary

 This is essentially our dotfiles repo controller.
-It can also function as an installer script: downloading the entire repo, sets up alias, append source directive to .bashrc, and syncs all contents from dotfiles to `$HOME`.
+It can also function as an installer script: downloading the entire repo, sets up alias, append source directive to `.bashrc`, and syncs all contents from dotfiles to `$HOME`.
 When called, it can also function as an alias for git with separate home dir, where the git directory is set at either `$HOME/xadf` or somewhere that is specified with `--seat` at install time.

 **Program:** `xadf`